 LaChance studies law’s uneasy relationship to violence.
 Some see the rule of law as the defining mark of civilized society, an antidote to “might makes right” approaches to conflict resolution.
 Nonetheless, law depends on the state’s capacity to physically coerce, injure, and sometimes kill human beings.
 LaChance studies how legal actors justify that violence and how the creators of fictional and nonfictional works represent it to wide audiences.

-His first book, Executing Freedom: The Cultural Life of Capital Punishment in the United States (University of Chicago Press, 2016), won a Choice Outstanding Academic Title Award by the American Library Association.
+His first book, Executing Freedom: The Cultural Life of Capital Punishment in the United States (University of Chicago Press, 2016), won a Choice Outstanding Academic Title Award from the American Library Association.
 The book examines the decline of the American death penalty in the years following World War II, its revival in the 1970s, and its subsequent use over the past forty years.
 In it, he argues that shifting ideas about the nature of freedom reshaped the dominant meaning of capital punishment in America.

 Other work has appeared in the journals Law and History Review, Law and Social Inquiry, Punishment and Society, and Law, Culture, and the Humanities.
 LaChance has also contributed to national discussions on the past and present of the American death penalty through opinion pieces and news analyses published by The New York Times, The Washington Post, Process (the blog of the Journal of American History), The New Republic, and Newsweek.

 - BA, Carleton College, 2001.